-If not otherwise indicated, data elements were defined according to the 2018-19 definitions in the National health data dictionary, versions 16, 16.1 and 16.2 (AIHW 2012, 2015b, 2015c).
+If not otherwise indicated, data elements were defined according to the 2018-19 definitions in the National health data dictionary, versions 16, 16.1 and 16.2 (AIHW 2012, 2015c, 2015d) (summarised in the Glossary).

 Public hospital peer groups

 Public hospital peer groups are used to classify hospitals that share similar characteristics, to provide a basis for meaningful comparisons.